Akka Chellelu: Plot

 Justice Ramachandra Rao belongs to a highly reputed family and lives with his mother, Shanthamma, and younger brother Venu, a law student.
-Janaki is an illiterate callow who aims to mold her younger sister, Vijaya, into an advocate.
-Fortunately, Venu & Vijaya are collegians and turtle doves.
+Janaki is an illiterate simple woman who aims to mold her younger sister, Vijaya, into an advocate.
+Fortunately, Venu & Vijaya are college mates and in love with each other.
 Once Ramachandra Rao spots Janaki and likes her.
 Janaki crosses many hurdles, toils hard, and successfully establishes Vijaya as a lawyer.
 Soon after, Dharmaiah, Ramachandra Rao's clerk, also a well-wisher of Janaki, fixes their alliance.
 Knowing it, Venu & Vijaya are overjoyed and go out for a ride, where Vijaya witnesses the murder of a girl, Shobha.
 On the wedding day, Vijaya is shocked to see Ramachandra Rao as he is the perpetrator of the homicide she saw and pleads with Janaki to stop it.
 Venu overhears, contradicts her allegation, and challenges her that he will prove his brother innocent.
 Nevertheless, Janaki marries Ramachandra Rao, and they lead a happy life.
 Ramachandra Rao, however, senses something is wrong and becomes suspicious of Vijaya, but remains nonchalant.
-Dharmaiah's son, Bhanu, is charged with the crime of killing Shobha.
+Dharmaiah's son, Bhanu, is charged with Shobha's murder.
 Vijaya takes up the case and Janaki blesses her to stand for righteousness.
 In court, where Ramachandra Rao is the judge, Vijaya declares Ramachandra Rao is a murderer, which creates a lot of turmoil, and Ramachandra Rao is arrested.
 The case goes into sessions where Venu appears as the defense counsel, and both give a tough fight.